 People's privacy and dignity were respected.
 Staff called people by their preferred names and supported people to move to a private area when they required support with their personal care.
-Staff explained to us how they maintained people's privacy and dignity, including knocking on the doors and making sure people received personal care in private.
+Staff took care to ensure any support they provided in communal areas was done in a dignified way, that maintained people's privacy.
+Staff said this way of working was followed by all staff and they had not seen other staff working in ways that did not demonstrate respect.
 Information held about people was kept confidential and records were stored securely.